8 minsPublished on 1/27/2023

 The DeFi space has its share of bad actors.
-Learn the essential steps to keep your crypto safe and secure here.
+Learn some of the essential steps to help keep your crypto safe in our helpful guide.

 By Sankrit K

 As new opportunities arise, so do the risks of scams and fraud.
-Being aware of these risks is essential to having a safe experience with decentralized finance.
+Being aware of these risks is essential to protecting your cryptocurrencies when using decentralized finance (DeFi) protocols.

-In this article, we walk you through how you can keep your digital assets safe in the budding world of decentralized finance.
+In this article, we walk you through some steps you can take to help protect your digital assets in the budding world of decentralized finance.

 How safe are hot wallets for storing your assets?